dcnguyen060899/data_5100_02_group_project/README.md

 ### Installation

-To install all required packages, run:
+To install all required packages as all dependencies are listed in `requirements.txt`, we can run:

-All dependencies are listed in `requirements.txt`.
-Run `pip install -r "requirements.txt"` to install libraries.
+- `pip install -r "requirements.txt"` to install libraries.

 ## Reproducibility Note